CountZero-Error/Warfarin_dose-Prediction/README.md

 # Warfarin_dose-Prediction
 This is a regression model used for warfarin dose prediction.
+Using Linear regression model, Poly linear regression model, and Random forest regression.
+The data used is modified from the source below.

-Origional dataset resource:
+Original dataset source:

 International Warfarin Pharmacogenetics Consortium (IWPC)